divio/divio-cloud-docs/introduction/django/django-05-database.rst

 For the cloud environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the project's :ref:`Services <services>` view, add a PostgreSQL database.
-When you next deploy, or if you manually
+In the application's :ref:`Services <services>` view, add a PostgreSQL database.
+When you next deploy, or if you
-select *Provision* from the services options menu, it will be provisioned for the project.
-Do one of these two things
+manually select *Provision* from the services options menu, it will be provisioned for the application.
+Do one of these
-now.
+two things now.

 .. image:: /images/intro-services.png
    :alt: 'The Services view'